National Voter Registration Day

 Election Day is November 7, 2023.

-In Maine this year there will be Special State Legislative elections, Municipal Government elections, and state and local ballot measures.
+In Maine this year there will be two state legislative seats filled (District 45 and District 50) and numerous state and local ballot measures.
 Read more about these issues on Ballotpedia.

 Register to Vote

 As a college student living away from home, you can choose to register using either your college address, or your parent or caregiver’s address.

 Students living in a residence hall should use the name of the specific residence hall as their address.